grinnell-cs/csc151-images/_eboards/eboard34-1.md

 > That's a great question.
 I suppose there are a variety of reasons.
   A binary tree is the simplest "interesting" tree (unary trees are just lists).
-We can also simulate any n-ary tree with a binary tree.
+We can also simulate any n-ary tree with a binary tree by using intermediate nodes as "this holds two children of the parent".

 What does `match` refer to?

 > Damn!
 I thought I'd gotten rid of that. `match` is a procedure that's in Scamper but we don't use in our section of 151.

 What is the point of binary trees? is it just an easier way of visualizing list within lists?

 > We don't have to represent binary trees as nested lists.
 We could, for example, use structs.
 In general, they end up being a useful way to represent some kinds of information (as we'll see next class).

 How can we apply this idea of binary trees into coding to solve problems?